alanaqrawi/-AgenticAI-_Parents_is_all_you_need/README.md

 - => primary agent (final output)

 # How the Test Results are captured
-When an agent pair is run, I captured the test results in the "Test results" tab.
-Column G identifies if the final agent fixed the hallucination.
-Columnd J identifies, when there was a hallucination still present in the (final output), if the reviewer previously had managed to identify the hallucination (this way we can measure also acceptance rate).
-When Column J had a No, I went into the specific log files below to review the reviewer agent.

-Additionally for logging purposes:
 - Each agent pair's results are logged in an xlxs file in the github folder.
 The filename contains which agent pair it related to
 - All ever workflow results run, are stored in the workflow_log.txt - this let's you review each interaction in highest detail